maximeattal/DevOps/README.md

 npm install
 ```

-## 1. Web application ✅
+## <a id="web-app"></a> 1.
+Web application ✅

-We used the draft application [userapi](http://courses/devops/modules/04.continuous-testing/assets/userapi) from the DevOps course.
+We used the draft application [userapi](https://github.com/adaltas/ece-devops-2021-fall/tree/master/courses/devops/modules/04.continuous-testing/assets/userapi) from the DevOps course.

 **Are proposed:**